 I will sing praise to your name, O Most High.—Psalm 9:1–2

 Obviously, the Psalms are a perfect source to mine for calls to worship.
 After all, it is the Jewish hymnal, and it’s full of beautiful expressions of reverence.
-This is a perfect invitation, especially if it transitions immediately into singing.
+This is a perfect invitation for a worship response, especially if it transitions immediately into singing.
 There are many songs for worship that center around the theme of thanksgiving that would pair well with this call to worship.

 Shout for joy!
 Psalm 66

 Shout for joy to God, all the earth;

 Say to God, “How awesome are your deeds!